MurageKabui/PhoneDo/README.md

 ## Installation
-Follow the steps to install N8VShell in your device.
+Follow the steps to install PhoneDo in your device.
 > Make sure that your device allows installations from unknown sources.
 If not, go to **Settings > Security** (or **Settings > Apps > Security**) and enable the "Unknown Sources" option.
 >
  > You might receive a warning about the installation of apps from unknown sources.
 Make sure to download the APK file only from a trusted repository to ensure its authenticity.